GeophyAI/seistorch/doc/quick_start.md

 If you wanna generate your own 3D geometry and 3D velocity model, please refer to the section [data format](data_format.md).

-## 2D Acoustic full waveform inversion
+## Boundary saving-based automatic differentiation

-The code of this section locates at `examples/acoustic_fwi2d`.
+The code of this section locates at `examples/ADvsBS`.
 This exmaples shows a workflow of performing full waveform inversion based on pure automatic differentiation (PAD) and boundary saving-based automatic differentiation (BSAD).
 The BSAD method is used to reduce the GPU memory usage by reconstructing the wavefield with boundary saving strategy during loss backpropagation.

 - **Generate model and geometry**